We went to Kumbhalgarh Ranakpur from Udaipur, which is approx 100 km from Udaipur

 Our next stop was Haldighat, where famous Haldighati war was fought between Maharana Pratap and Mughal Emperor Akbar’s forces led by Man Singh I. We saw the valley, where war was fought and then moved to the small monument of horse Chetak.

-After this, we reached Maharana Pratap memorial and it is a big compound in the middle of nowhere, surrounded by high walls.
-There is an entry & camera ticket.
-After getting our tickets checked, we entered inside.
+Our next stop was Maharana Pratap memorial and it is a big compound in the middle of nowhere, surrounded by high walls.
+There was an entry ticket & camera ticket.
+After getting our tickets checked, we entered the compound.

-Next morning we got up little late and enjoyed the view from our window.
-There is a valley & hills across the road, our hotel people informed that sometimes they spot the Leopard in front of the hotel in the open area.
-From them, I came to know that people of Kumbhalgarh with the help of administration organize a marathon on fort’s wall once a year in the month of January/February.
+Next morning we got up little late and enjoyed the view from our room’s window.
+There was a valley & hills across the road, our hotel people informed that sometimes they spot the Leopard in front of the hotel in the open area.
+From them, I came to know that people of Kumbhalgarh with the help of administration organize a marathon on the fort’s wall once a year in the month of January/February.

-performing puja and it seems they were staying in the rooms in the temple complex.
+Jain temple of Ranakpur is outside the city in the peaceful area.
+There were less tourists and most of the people we see in temple complex were Jain devotees performing puja.
+Some of the people were staying in the rooms made in the temple complex.
 According to temple guidelines, photography is allowed inside temple between 12 Noon to 5.00 PM.
-It’s beautiful temple made of white marble but not as beautiful as Dilwara Jain temples.
+It’s a beautiful temple made of white marble but not as beautiful as Dilwara Jain temples.
 Maintain silence inside the temple and don’t click (pictures with and of idols).
-Temple is clean and beautiful, nice carving on walls & pillars.
+Temple was clean and beautiful, nice carving on walls & pillars.